 Preemption came up in Ragan v.
 Ragan, 2021 COA 75, Case No. 20CA0038 (Colorado Court of Appeals May 27, 2021).
 Deciding a matter of first impression, the Colorado Court of Appeals held the Employee Retirement Income Security Act of 1974 (ERISA), 29 U.S.C. §§ 1001 to 1461, preempts post-distribution lawsuits against an ex-spouse under Colorado’s divorce-revocation statute, section 15-11-804, C.R.S.
 2020.
 As in Florida, Colorado law automatically revokes upon divorce any beneficiary designation of a former spouse.
 To avoid this result, the named ex-spouse must expressly waive rights to the ERISA plan proceeds.

-No Federal Preemption When Ex-Spouse Expressly Waives Rights
+No Federal Preemption of Post-Distribution Claims When Ex-Spouse Expressly Waives Rights

-For example, in Walsh v.
+Likewise, in Walsh v.
 Montes, 388 P. 3d 262 (NM Ct.
 App.
 November 14, 2016) the preemption doctrine did not bar claims between contestants to proceeds of a qualified Fidelity savings and investment plan under ERISA.
-The decedent designated her ex-husband on, but never updated, a beneficiary designation form.
+As in Olson, the decedent designated her ex-husband on, but never updated, a beneficiary designation form.
 The plan administrator properly paid out the proceeds of the account in reliance on the form and by the plan’s written terms.
 The court found that the ex-husband had waived his rights in a marital settlement agreement to benefits in the ERISA plan, however.
 Thus, the court allowed his ex-wife’s estate and children to pursue recovery against him for the proceeds he received.

 Exception 2: After Dissolution, the Employee Redesignates the Ex-Spouse